 In 1985, South Elementary was renamed to honor the Venetucci family.
 Sunrise Elementary opened in 1986.
 Opening enrollment for the 1986-87 school year was 6,833 and there were 469 graduating seniors in May.
 The Alternative High School Program was implemented the following year with sixty students in classes held the old administration building.
 In 1987, French Elementary was opened in Security.

 New traditions began in our district when a second high school, Mesa Ridge, was completed in 1997.
 During the late 1990's, new growth was realized as homes were built in Windmill Mesa, Fountain Valley Ranch and Sunrise Terrace.
-The latest addition to our district, a public charter elementary school, opened in 2002 and is now known as James Madison Charter Academy.
+A public charter elementary school opened in 2002 and is now known as James Madison Charter Academy.

 Nearly 150 years after the first permanent settlers arrived in our community, the future of public education in Widefield School District 3 has never been brighter.